wp-plugins/maxbuttons/readme.txt

 * **Multi-line text** - To add a second line of text for communicating extra information.
 * **Google Web Fonts** - To make your buttons stand out with beautiful typography.
 * **Button Packs** - Be more productive through the use of our value priced, ready-made button sets.
+* **Google Analytics** Event Tracking for WordPress Buttons- The best way to see you users interactions with buttons in Google Analytics.
+No coding needed.
 * **Import/Export** - Useful for backing up and/or moving your buttons.
-Also, use any of the great [free icons](http://maxbuttons.com/free-icons/) listed on our site.
+Also, use any of the great free icons listed on our site.
+* **Button Search** - for easier management of large button sets.